-Neurodiversity and trade show ideas
+Neurodiversity and trade shows

 If you really want your conference to be welcoming to a neurodiverse audience then read on.
 You might think these are quirky conference ideas, useful only to an autism conference.
 It will likely surprise you to learn that the ideas are appreciated by neurodiverse and neurotypical attendees alike and are awesome trade show ideas for any conference.

-Have color-coded lanyards for nametags.
+Have colour-coded lanyards for nametags.